5. Celibacy, divorce and marriage, 7:1-40

 v] Exposition: A simple exposition of this passage may be found in the linked pew-level Sermon Notes.

-de "-" - but, and.
-Possibly just as a connective here, so NIV, possibly adversative, "but", Conzelmann, or consecutive, Fee, even inferential; "Now, given what I have just said, namely that the time is short and the things of this world are passing away, I would wish you to be free from anxious care, so consider the two conditions, of being married or unmarried."
+de "-" - but/and.
+Transitional, indicating a step in the argument, as NIV, possibly adversative, "but", Conzelmann, or consecutive, Fee, even inferential; "Now, given what I have just said, namely that the time is short and the things of this world are passing away, I would wish you to be free from anxious care, so consider the two conditions, of being married or unmarried."

 pwV + subj. "how" - how, in what way.
 This construction serves to introduce an indirect question; lit. "how may I please the Lord?"